Customer Service Blog from HelpCrunch

 Since we are visual creatures by nature, why not take advantage of this to enhance data processing and communication effectiveness?

 So, when you send a message to a client saying “We are on it,” add an image to your reply.
 It can be anything, depending on the product/service you sell.
 For instance, a selfie from the back-end developer fixing the issue or a screenshot showing that you added this task to the team’s to-do list with high priority.
 This way, your reply looks more trustworthy.
+Make sure your pictures aren’t blurry.
+Low-quality images will have the opposite effect on your customers, that’s why it’s important to know how to sharpen images when needed.

 Especially if it comes to problem-solving on social media, pictures are extremely effective.
 They increase audience engagement, draw attention, and help users remember your message.
 On average, Tweets with photos receive a 35% boost in Retweets.